Skip to content

 Electron of Neon being excited by an incoming high energy photon: step 1, 2 and 3

-This poses a paradox.
-Time grinds to a halt for objects that approach the speed of light, yet this doesn’t stop photons from changing in all sorts of ways even though they travel at the speed of light.
+Time grinds to a halt when objects of inertial matter approach the speed of light.
+Yet photons change in all sorts of ways even though they travel at the speed of light.

 Our understanding of time relates to inertia

-Time is relative motion, and it can only be measured relative to inertial matter.
 There’s no way to construct a clock of any kind without the use of inertial matter.

-That includes our own bodies.
+This includes our own bodies.
 Our so called biological clocks.

 Photon traversing a transparent medium